 Students are regularly rewarded for good work, helpfulness and excellent attendance, effort etc. Our aim is to encourage them in every way possible to achieve targets and ultimately success.
 Rewards come in many different forms such as merits (which can be exchanged for prizes), praise, postcards, certificates, vouchers and trips.

 Every student will have an individual timetable, showing subject names, teacher names and room numbers for each period.
 Staff spend the early weeks of every September directing children around the building and making sure that no one gets lost!
-All students are issued with a planner on their arrival at the academy.
-The planner helps students to organise their homework; remember extra-curricular activity times and it is also a simple and efficient way for communication to take place between students, teachers and parents/carers.

 There is regular contact between the academy and home, and parents receive full and interim reports in addition to parent consultation evenings.